psychogenic/microcotb/src/examples/simple_usb_bridge/README.md

 For single bit reads, the value is passed along with the address of the signal in question.
 For multi-bit signals, writes involve sending a second byte with the actual value.

+This allows the cocotb testbench to toggle the project clock (and other single-bit signals) with a write of a single byte over USB.

 You can see this in operation in the [DUT and Signal](./dut.py) implementation here.

+I'll be publishing the FPGA side of this in the near future.

 ### Sample